 For an LLC, when the members elect S corp status, they can be compensated in two ways, by receiving their share of the profits and by being paid as an employee.
 Once they do that, they only pay self-employment taxes on their salary and not the profits they receive.
-This can add up to thousands of dollars of savings in self-employment taxes.
+For some LLCs, this can add up to big savings in self-employment taxes.

-Before formally registering a business name, you should first search the Michigan business entity records to make sure that you don’t select one that is already in use by another business.
-That aside, however, you can typically name your Michigan S Corporation nearly anything you want as long as you comply with any applicable state naming regulations.
+Before formally registering a business name, you should first search the Michigan business entity records to make sure that you don’t select one that’s already in use by another business.
+That aside, however, you can typically name your Michigan S corporation nearly anything you want as long as you comply with any applicable state naming regulations.